tramarobin/fctSnPM/README.md

 # fctSPM [![View fctSPM on File Exchange](https://www.mathworks.com/matlabcentral/images/matlab-file-exchange.svg)](https://www.mathworks.com/matlabcentral/fileexchange/77945-fctspm)
-Using spm1d package (v.0.4.3), compute ANOVA and post-hoc tests from anova1 to anova3rm, with a non-parametric approach (permutation tests)
+Using spm1d package (v.0.4.3), computes ANOVA and post-hoc tests from anova1 to anova3rm, with a non-parametric approach (permutation tests).
 The type of anova (if required) and post-hoc are choosen regarding the independant or repeated measure effects given in parameters.
-The function automatically adapts to 1D and 2D data
+The function automatically adapts to 1D and 2D data.

 The general usage is:
 ```matlab